 With the help of talented local editor Kenton Van Natten, and cinematographers, Douglas Gordon, Grace Deacon, and Alex Enman, the Following Boston documentary series has reached a new level of story telling in its second and third seasons.
 The challenge for Kalish was to produce quality content that allowed the viewer to learn about the subject and location, while at the same time, entertain the audience and keep them engaged.
-Leveraging Instagram as the feeding ground and distribution channel for the series, @FollowingBoston has become the hottest hub in Boston, quickly approaching 20k followers and 85k images tagged with #FollowingBoston by hopefuls looking to have their photos featured… or perhaps to be selected to host an upcoming episode.
+Leveraging Instagram as the feeding ground and distribution channel for the series, @FollowingBoston has become the hottest hub in Boston, quickly approaching 20k followers with over 90k images tagged #FollowingBoston by hopefuls looking to have their photos featured… or perhaps to be selected to host an upcoming episode.

 A total of 17 episodes have been produced and shared online, with 2 more in production, and sold-out shows with Kimpton Onyx Hotel and Leica Store Boston, the question becomes what is next for Michael Kalish and Following Boston...